camunda/camunda-docs-static/get-started/content/quick-start/service-task.md

 ## Save the BPMN Diagram

-{{< img src="../img/modeler-save-diagram.png" >}}

-When you're done, save your changes by clicking *File > Save File As..* or by using the *Save Button*.
+When you're done, save your changes by clicking *File > Save File As..*.
 In the dialogue that appears, navigate to a folder of your choice and save the diagram as something like `payment.bpmn`.

 {{< get-tag repo="camunda-get-started-quickstart" tag="Step-1" >}}